What is the "Frack Off Greater Chaco" Campaign?

 The lands auctioned off in the greater Chaco area are national, public lands.
 The Bureau of Land Management is the agency that manages public resources and lands for multiple uses, including fossil fuel extraction.
 They hold lease sales 4-times a year.
 To ensure that the land is used specifically for development, bidders who want to keep the land in its natural state are not allowed to bid at these lease auctions.

-For any type of development that might have adverse effects to the environment, land, air, and communities, the BLM must comply with NEPA (National Environmental Policy Act) and have a management plan that includes best practices and mitigation planning.
+For any type of development that might have adverse effects on the environment, land, air, and communities, the BLM must comply with NEPA (National Environmental Policy Act) and have a management plan that includes best practices and mitigation planning.
 The plan must also include an Environmental Impact Statement.
 The current plan never analyzed horizontal fracking.
 It lacks best practices and mitigation planning for fracking impacts.

 The current 2003 Resource Management Plan (RMP) does not analyze the impacts of horizontal fracking on the environment or people.
 It also lacks adequate tribal consultation.
 However, the BLM have admitted this much.
 This is why they are reopening the public scoping period to update this out of date plan.
 This is why it is important for you to submit comments to the BLM and demand they stop leasing lands and approving permits.
 Or at least place a moratorium on new leasing and approving permits until they have a completed plan.

 Rather than slowing down, or placing a temporary halt on new development, the BLM is conducting individual Environmental Assessments (EAs) and tiering the EAs to the 2003 RMP.
-The EAs lack sufficient tribal consultation, and exclude a thorough analysis of sacred sites and horizontal fracking impacts.
+The EAs lack sufficient tribal consultation and exclude a thorough analysis of sacred sites and horizontal fracking impacts.
 The EAs consistently cite that fracking has no significant impacts to the environment or surrounding communities.
 This is the devious practice employed by the BLM that enables them to lease land and approve permits under the 2003 RMP.
 This process is how the 843 acres got approved to move forward.

 Before the 843 acres can be developed, the BLM must address several protests comments filed against the sale.
-Until, they are cleared, fracking cannot take place on these parcels.
+Until they are cleared, fracking cannot take place on these parcels.